• LGBTQI+ person

 VIC | NSW | SA | ACT | NT | TAS | WA

-1. a state or territory government organisation
+1. State or territory government organisation; or

 Does age matter?

-Young people over the age of 18 can make an application directly whereas if you are under 18 years of age, your parents or guardians will need to make the application on your behalf.
+If you are under 18 years of age, your parents or guardians will need to make the application on your behalf.

-If you are under 18, you will need to ask your parents to make the application
+If you are under 18, you will need to ask your parents to make the application.

 As a young person under 18 years old, you can change your name on your birth certificate through an application made by your parents or guardians (it’s not possible for you to make an application to change your name by yourself until you are over 18 years old).

-Most trans and gender diverse young people will not have to go to the Family Court to apply for access to Stage 2 (hormone) or Stage 3 (surgical) treatment, where their parents and doctors agree the treatment is appropriate.
+Most trans and gender diverse young people will not have to go to the Federal Circuit and Family Court of Australia to apply for access to Stage 2 (hormone) or Stage 3 (surgical) treatment, where their parents and doctors agree the treatment is appropriate.

 If you find yourself in a situation where you need to go to court to apply for access to Stage 2 or Stage 3 treatment, then it is possible to change your name on these applications and seek an order at the same time requiring the Registrar from the QLD Registry of Births, Deaths and Marriages to give effect to that name change order.